-CHAPTER 8.
-Conversions At Pentecost.

-Acts 2
+VIII.
+Conversions at Pentecost: Acts 2

-The nature, method, and results of true scriptural conversion may be illustrated by the striking narrative which is given of the events that occurred at Jerusalem on the day of Pentecost.
-These were in many respects extraordinary; they were accompanied with miraculous interposition; they produced a powerful impression on the public mind; and they resulted in the sudden and simultaneous conversion of several thousand souls.
-Yet, in other respects, they correspond exactly with the usual methods of God's procedure in the conversion of individual sinners, and may afford an instructive example of the great change which may still be wrought by the faithful preaching of the Gospel, when it is applied by the power of his Spirit
+The nature, method, and results of true scriptural conversion may be illustrated by the striking narrative, which is given of the events that occurred at Jerusalem on the day of Pentecost.
+These events were in many respects extraordinary; they were accompanied with miraculous interposition, they produced a powerful impression on the public mind, and they resulted in the sudden and simultaneous conversion of many thousand souls; yet, in other respects, they correspond exactly with the usual methods of God's procedure in the conversion of individual sinners, and may be improved, as affording an instructive example of the great change which may be still wrought by the faithful preaching of the Gospel, when it is applied by the power of his Spirit.

-I. In regard to the previous state of the three thousand souls who were converted on this occasion, there is reason to believe that they belonged to two distinct classes - the first including devout persons who were religious according to the light which they had previously enjoyed; and the second including, perhaps, a still larger number of irreligious men who had rejected and persecuted the Saviour, and were chargeable with the guilt of instigating or consenting to his death.
-The distinction which I draw between these two classes is founded on those parts of the narrative, on the one hand, which declare that among the assembled multitude there "were dwelling at Jerusalem, devout men, out of every nation under heaven:" and on the other hand, on those parts of Peter's sermon in which he directly charges the guilt of the Lord's blood on those whom he addressed: - "Him being delivered by the determinate counsel of God, you have taken, and by wicked hands have crucified and slain," - "God has made that same Jesus, whom you have crucified, both Lord and Christ."
+1. In regard to the previous state of the three thousand souls who were converted on this occasion, there is reason to believe that they belonged to two distinct classes, - the first including devout persons who were religious according to the light which they had previously enjoyed; and the second including, perhaps, a still larger number of irreligious men who had rejected and persecuted the Saviour, and were chargeable with the guilt of instigating or consenting to his death.
+The distinction which I draw betwixt these two classes is founded on those parts of the narrative on the one hand, which declare that among the assembled multitude 'there were dwelling at Jerusalem, devout men out of every nation under heaven;' and on the other hand, on those parts of Peter's sermon in which he directly charges on those whom he addressed the guilt of the Lord's blood: -'Him, being delivered by the determinate counsel of God, ye have taken, and by wicked hands have crucified and slain,' - 'God hath made that same Jesus, whom ye have crucified, both Lord and Christ.'
 So that here we have a variety of characters.
-Among the "devout men" who were assembled at Jerusalem for the celebration of a great religious festival, there might be some intelligent and godly Jews or proselytes who, like Cornelius, "feared God, and gave alms generously to the people, and prayed to God always;" - some others who, like the Ethiopian treasurer, were ignorant but sincere - while perhaps there were not a few who, like the devout women at Antioch, were filled with Jewish prejudices, and with an intolerant zeal which might lead them to take part in persecuting Christ and his humble followers.
-And among the mixed multitude who listened to Peter's sermon, there were probably men of every different shade of character - some who had been active agents in the crucifixion of the Lord - others who had been mere spectators of it.
-And according to their several habits of thought and feeling, these were so differently affected by the miraculous manifestation of the Spirit, that while some were impressed and affected by it, others treated it with mockery and scorn.
-How many belonging to each of these various classes were converted, we have no means of ascertaining.
-But it is plain that not a few then underwent this great change, who were chargeable with the guilt of the Saviour's blood.
-For when Peter pressed this charge on their consciences, they "were pricked to the heart" - a clear proof that they were self-convicted and self-condemned.
+Among the 'devout men' who were assembled at Jerusalem for the celebration of a great religious festival, there might be some intelligent and godly Jews or proselytes, who, like Cornelius, 'feared God, and gave much alms to the people, and prayed to God alway;' some others, who, like the Ethiopian treasurer, were ignorant but sincere; while, perhaps there were not a few, who, like the devout women at Antioch, were filled with Jewish prejudices, and with an intolerant zeal which might lead them to take part in persecuting Christ and his humble followers.
+And among the mixed multitude who listened to Peter's sermon, there were probably men of every different shade of character, some who had been active agents in the crucifixion of the Lord, others who had been mere spectators of it, and who, according to their several habits of thought and feeling, were so differently affected by the miraculous manifestation of the Spirit, that while some were impressed and affected by it, others treated it with mockery and scorn.
+How many belonging to each of these various classes were converted, we have no means of ascertaining; but it is plain that not a few then underwent this great change who were' chargeable with the guilt of the Saviour's blood: for when Peter pressed this charge on their consciences, they 'were pricked to the heart,' a clear proof that they were self-convicted and selfcondemned.